divio/divio-cloud-docs/how-to/addon-create.rst

     name that matches the *package name* (``susan-example-application``), with underscores substituted for the dashes.

-    This will allow the Control Panel to copy the application's templates into the project's Git repository when the addon is first installed in a project.
-If the names don't match, the project will still work, but the templates will not be made available for easy editing.
+    This will allow the Control Panel to copy the application's templates into the application's Git repository when the addon is first installed in an application.
+If the names don't match, the application will still work, but the templates will not be made available for easy editing.

 The addon will then contain some additional files: